A Reliable Integrated System

 is Canada’s largest port and the gateway to the Asia Pacific.
 It has 27 major marine cargo terminals, Super Post-Panamax capacity (for vessels of about 22 or more containers wide), extensive on-dock rail facilities, and a full range of services to support shippers.
 It also has service from three Class 1 railroads.

-The Port offers four container terminals with extensive on-dock rail and facilities.
+The port offers four container terminals with extensive on-dock rail and facilities.
 Three inter-continental rail lines offer service to North America's east coast and south to Mexico.
 Trucks have direct access to the Trans-Canada Highway and direct routes to the United States.
-The integrated Cargo Security Strategy is a cooperative program between Canada Border Services and the United States that more efficiently clears cargo for entry into the United States.
+The Integrated Cargo Security Strategy is a cooperative program between Canada Border Services and the United States that efficiently clears cargo for entry into the United States.

 Break bulk cargo, such as forest products, steel, machinery, and project cargo are handled by two marine terminals.
-British Columbia has developed specific routes for overweight and overdimensional cargo to facilitate mining operations, pipeline, and manufacturing plant construction.
+British Columbia has developed specific routes for overweight and over dimensional cargo to facilitate mining operations, and pipeline and manufacturing plant construction.

-Port Metro Vancouver handles a wide range of dry and liquid bulk cargoes, including coal, grain, sulphur, potash, canola oil, and petroleum products.
+The Port of Vancouver handles a wide range of dry and liquid bulk cargoes, including coal, grain, sulphur, potash, canola oil and petroleum products.

 Port of Prince Rupert

 The Port of Prince Rupert is the closest bulk and container facility linking Asia and North America.
-It is one of the deepest natural harbours in the world.
-With a channel depth of 35 metres and terminal berths of 17 metres, it can handle the largest vessels deployed in transpacific trade.
+It is one of the deepest natural harbours in the world and with a channel depth of 35 metres and terminal berths of 17 metres, it can handle the largest vessels deployed in transpacific trade.

 Terminals at the Port of Prince Rupert connect directly to major roads and to the transcontinental Canadian National (CN) rail line.
 CN provides service to ports on the Pacific, Atlantic and Gulf of Mexico.
 The port has also welcomed a new roll-on roll-off facility that is designed to handle project cargo needed for building power projects, wind farms, and mines.